More Objective Credit Ratings Could Save Billions for African Countries’ Development

 April 17, 2023

-The event was centered around a new study by the UNDP which shows that African countries could save up to $74.5 billion if credit ratings were based on less subjective assessments.
-This, in turn, would enable them to repay the principal of their domestic and foreign debt and free up funds for investments in human capita and infrastructure development.
+The event was centered around a new study by UNDP which shows that African countries could save up to US$ 74.5 billion if credit ratings were based on less subjective assessments.
+This, in turn, would enable them to repay the principal of their domestic and foreign debt and free up funds for investments in human capital and infrastructure development.

 “If we want to bring about change, we need to change the game,” emphasized H.E.
 Oulimata Sarr, Minister of Economy, Planning and Cooperation, Republic of Senegal.
 “This week, all Finance and Economy ministers have been highlighting that they are looking for reform.
 The current qualitative assessment is not a true reflection of our economies.”

 Borrowing from capital markets to finance economic development is a necessity, not a choice, especially as official development assistance (ODA) flows have been shrinking in recent years.
 Subjective credit ratings increase the cost of servicing debt, and put cash-strapped countries in a difficult position, having to choose between repaying debt and feeding their population.
 Furthermore, non-objective credit ratings also reduce the amount of investment that countries receive, as they are perceived to be riskier than they really are.
 These negative impacts can occur even if the inaccurate credit ratings are not due to conscious bias, but rather to inadequate data and/or methodologies that are too subjective.

 “African countries rely on international capital markets and credit ratings become crucial for crowding in the required development finance,” said H.E.
 Ken Ofori-Atta, Minister of Finance and Economic Planning, Republic of Ghana.
 “It is time for Africa to have its own credit rating agency.
 However, major challenges, such as systemic bias and limited data are still a hindrance.”